toniarnold/aspnettest/doc/writing.md

-in itself: Regardless how sophisticated your access control mechanism on the web application level are, a core dump contains all the potentially sensitive data stored in ```Main``` and can be loaded by any user with access to the application itself.
+in itself: Regardless how sophisticated your access control mechanism on the web application level are, a core dump contains all the potentially sensitive data stored in ```Main``` and can be loaded by any user with access to the application itself and knowledge of the Guid.
 To prevent such problems, database encryption can be enforced in the ```Web.config``` with:

 ```xml
 <add key="EncryptDatabaseStorage" value="True" />